MicahParks/terse-URL/README.md

 - [ ] Deleting in SummaryStore.
 - [ ] Make endpoints for reading multiple Terse/Visits.
 - [ ] Change endpoints like `/api/delete` to `/api/delete/all`.
-- [ ] Social media link preview `inherit` mode that gets the Original URL and uses the meta tags for that.
 - [ ] Write a utility that will export `.bbolt` to JSON.
 - [ ] Implement `SHORTID_PARANOID`.
 - [ ] Allow for shortened URLs of the form `{owner}/{shortened}` in `/api/write/{operation}` endpoint.
     - [ ] Only allow for random shortened URLs in top level.
 - [ ] Implement fingerprinting with fingerprintjs, but remove HTML canvas extraction.
 Embed minified in single HTML template.
-- [ ] Implement a redirect for / to /frontend/ or something...
-- [ ] Find all potential nil pointer dereferences due to data being stored in backend storage that does not conform to swagger spec.
 - [ ] Implement Redis storage backend?
 - [ ] Implement pluggable store interface implementations.
-- [ ] Visit counts in TerseStore.
+(Using custom `main`.)
 - [ ] Reimplement Mongo storage.
 - [ ] Write tests.
 - [ ] Write a good README.md.
 - [ ] Move frontend to another repo.
 - [ ] Implement JWT + JWKS authentication?
+- [x] Visit counts in TerseStore.
+- [x] Social media link preview `inherit` mode that gets the Original URL and uses the meta tags for that.
 - [x] Implement social media link previews.
 - [x] Implement `/api/import` endpoints.
 - [x] Flag strategy.